diegotrrs/myblog/content/about.md

 Hi there, I'm Diego 👋🏽 , and I like making software.
-This blog is a place where I document what I learn and what I build.
+This blog will be a place where I document what I learn and what I build.
 Happy to connect with other people from the tech community and beyond.

-Costa Rica 🇨🇷 born - Living in the North of England 🇬🇧
+Costa Rica 🇨🇷 born - Living in the North of England 🇬🇧.

 {{< svg "twitter" "https://twitter.com/diego00t" >}}
 {{< svg "linkedIn" "https://www.linkedin.com/in/diegotorresarguedas-16ab533/">}}